JeremieLitzler/journal/docs/posts/2023-09-01-gardening-in-2023/README.md

 - I picked up 4 trailers full of plane tree (_Platanus Platanos_)
 - The girls liked emptying the trailer, they loved rolling into the stack of leaves afterwards ;)

+### November 27th

+- I picked up 2 trailers full of some small leaves tree (???) in Saint-Jean-De-Muzols
+- We, the twins and I,
+  - applied more cardboard to the patways.
+  - added some large borage (_Borago officinalis_) to the kitchen compost

+### December 11th, 2022

+- I picked up 2 trailers full of some small leaves tree (???) in Saint-Jean-De-Muzols.
+- I finished filling up the kitchen compost with borage as all the plants had been _cooked_ by the -5° C that weekend.
+  - I need to build up another compost bin!

 ## Garlic

 ### October 31st, 2022